JaredReando/volunteer-tracker/README.md

 ## Description

-_Easily keep track of multiple projects and volunteers_
+Easily keep track of multiple projects and volunteers using this delightfully simple web application.
+It really does it all:

+  - Create projects
+  - Edit project names
+  - Add volunteers to existing projects
+  - Edit volunteer names
+  - Delete volunteers and projects for various reasons:
+    - Project completed
+    - Cancellations
+    - Crippling shame/failure

-View this site hosted _[here](https://glacial-ravine-14472.herokuapp.com/)_ on Heroku.
+View this site hosted [HERE](https://glacial-ravine-14472.herokuapp.com/) on Heroku.

 ## Setup/Installation Requirements